 The Royal Court’s Bar and Kitchen aims to create a welcoming and inspiring environment with a style and ethos that reflects the work we put on stage.
 Our food philosophy is of one of simple, ingredient driven and flavour focused dishes with an emphasis on freshness and seasonality.

-Under Head Chef, David Adams who recently joined us from 1 Michelin starred restaurant ‘Drakes’ in Surrey, we aspire to be one of London theatre’s premiere food and drink experinces.
+Under Head Chef, David Adams who recently joined us from 1 Michelin starred restaurant ‘Drakes’ in Surrey, we aspire to be one of London theatre’s premiere food and drink experiences.

 Main purpose

-Supporting the Head Chef and Sous Chef, the Chef de Partie will manage a section in our busy kitchen, You will provide, swiftly and efficiently, dishes of excellent quality and presentation within the specific requirements of the restaurant menu.
+Supporting the Head Chef and Sous Chef, the Chef de Partie will manage a section in our busy kitchen.

+You will provide, swiftly and efficiently, dishes of excellent quality and presentation within the specific requirements of the restaurant menu.

 Key responsibilities:

-Supporting the Head Chef and Sous Chef, to Ensure consistency of produce throughout the kitchen.
-[Produce?
-Or Production?]
+Supporting the Head Chef and Sous Chef, to ensure consistency of production throughout the kitchen.

 Possess an in depth knowledge of the full menu.

-Be instrumental in the delivery of high end catering for functions and hires.
+Supporting the delivery of high end catering for functions and hires

 Contribute ideas for new dishes to menu discussions.

-Assisting To assist with the training and guidance of new and lower level staff.
+Assisting with the training and guidance of new kitchen staff, including Kitchen Porters.

-Ensuring cCompliance with food labelling and temperature controls, under the direction of the Head Chef and Sous Chef .
+Ensuring compliance with food labelling and temperature controls, under the direction of the Head Chef and Sous Chef

-Be fully aware of and To rigorously adhere to the health and safety and food hygiene policies of The Royal Court Bar and Kitchen.
+Be fully aware of and vigorously adhere to the health and safety and food hygiene policies of The Royal Court Bar and Kitchen.

 Be uncompromising in achieving company standards.

-Carry To carry out any other duties required by the theatre and ESC Catering in pursuance of the above objectives.
+Carry out any other duties required by the theatre and ESC Catering in pursuance of the above objectives.

 Personal specification: